xang1234/xang1234.github.io/_posts/2018-09-20-multi-label.md

 Before going into the details of each multilabel classification method, we select a metric to gauge how well the algorithm is performing.
 Similar to a classification problem it is possible to use `Hamming Loss`, `Accuracy`, `Precision`, `Jaccard Similarity`, `Recall`, and `F1 Score`.
 These are available from Scikit-Learn.

-Going forward we'll chose the `F1 Score` as it averages both `Precision` and `Recall`.
-We set the parameter `average = micro` to calculate metrics globally.
+Going forward we'll chose the `F1 Score` as it averages both `Precision` and `Recall` as well as the `Hamming Loss`.
+For the F1 score, we set the parameter `average = micro` to calculate metrics globally.
 There are many labels and some labels are not predicted; using `average = weighted` will result in the score for certain labels to be set to `0` before averaging.

 It is also helpful to plot the confusion matrix to understand how the classifier is performing, but in our case there are too many labels to visualize.